siliconcompiler/siliconcompiler/docs/user_guide/tools.rst

      - sphinx
      - no

 For a complete example of a tool setup module, see `OpenROAD <https://github.com/siliconcompiler/siliconcompiler/blob/main/siliconcompiler/tools/openroad/openroad.py>`_.
-For more in depth information about the various 'eda' parameters, see the :ref:`Schema <SiliconCompiler Schema>` section of the reference manual.
+For more in depth information about the various :keypath:`eda` parameters, see the :ref:`Schema <SiliconCompiler Schema>` section of the reference manual.

 setup(chip)